aiida-vasp/aiida-vasp/doc/wf/windows.rst

 The following parameters are specific to this calculation or have changed semantics versus the single calculation workflow parameters.

 * kpoints: dict, like for single calculation workflows, except containing a mesh as well as a path specification.
-* projections:, list as it would be set in wannier_settings
+* projections:, list as it would be set in wannier_parameters
 * windows: list of dicts, each dict follows the format {'outer': [min, max], 'inner': [min, max]}
 * wannier_resources: overrides resources for wannier calculations
 * wannier_queue: overrides queue for wannier calculations (it's possible to have VASP and wannier on separate computers)